Waurn Ponds: Geography

 Waurn Ponds is home to the quite small Waurn Ponds Creek.
 It starts around the Mount Moriac region and eventually flows into the Barwon River near Belmont Common.

-As of 2007, it is low on water and is no more than 1 meter deep in most sections.
+As of 2007, it is low on water and is no more than one metre deep in most sections.
 It has a large weed problem which makes the creek look uninhabitable.
 The creek is home to species of fish (many introduced) including Carp, Redfin, Roach, Tench, Australian Grayling and short finned eels.
 The creek also is a large habitat of native birds including the pacific black duck.
 Increase in annual rain will bring the creek back to its original status.

 Community groups

 The Friends of the Waurn Ponds Creek is a community group that gather on the first and third Sunday of the month to protect and conserve the health of the Waurn Ponds Creek and surrounding area.
 The Friends first started in 2002 and have won awards for their dedication and work towards enhancing the creek to protect the native fish and wildlife that habitat are along the creek.
-The Friends plant tress, clean up rubbish and maintain weeds and tree planting sites.
+The Friends plant trees, clean up rubbish and maintain weeds and tree planting sites.

 Waurn Ponds has a large linear parkland following the creek.
 The neighbouring suburb of Grovedale has a skate park and baseball complex.

-Waurn Ponds has a Hall, Tennis Club, Cricket Club and Memorial Reserve to the west of Waurn Ponds.